harleydutton/tabula-rasa/meta/rejected/Negative Space RPG Rules.md

 ---

 I will agree that I am at least partially leaving things undefined and a lot of how I am having storytellers approach [[Limits]] is through negative space. to this end this system is trying to be that, but mostly for the negotiation of content, not mechanics.

+---

+I don't think this leads to a design decision. rejected.